runtimeverification/verified-smart-contracts/erc20/all/contracts/code review.md

 Status: relaxed template
 - standard data structures

+Extra:
+    - increaseApproval, decreaseApproval.
+Standard.
+    - mint/burn with some security checks.
+Only minter/destroyer can mint/burn and they are set by the owner.

 ## 18 OmiseGO (OMG)
 Status: relaxed template
 - operations allowed when paused == false
 - I saw this #11 Insight, possibly same code.

+Extra:
+    - mintTimelocked - totally custom
+    - mint() with some security checks - only owner can mint

 ## 19 ZBToken (ZB)
 Status: source code not available